Package Leaflet: Information for the User

-The bone is a living tissue.
-The old bone of the skeleton is constantly being renewed and replaced by new bone.
+Bone is a living tissue.
+Old bone tissue in the skeleton is constantly being renewed and replaced by new bone tissue.

-The most likely bone fractures are those of the vertebrae, hip, and wrist, although they can occur in any bone of the body.
-Fractures associated with osteoporosis can also produce back pain, height loss, and curved back.
-Some patients with osteoporosis do not have symptoms and may not even know they have it.
+The most likely bone fractures are those of the vertebrae, hip, and wrist, although they can occur in any bone in the body.
+Osteoporosis-related fractures can also cause back pain, loss of height, and a curved back.
+Some patients with osteoporosis may not have symptoms and may not even know they have it.

-For what Acrel weekly is used
+What Acrel Weekly is used for

 Treatment of osteoporosis in women after menopause, even if osteoporosis is severe.
 Reduces the risk of vertebral and hip fractures.

-Treatment of osteoporosis in men with a high risk of fractures
+Treatment of osteoporosis in men with a high risk of fractures.

-Do not take Acrel weekly
+Do not take Acrel Weekly

 Warnings and precautions

-Your doctor will advise you what to do if you take Acrel weekly and have any of the problems mentioned above.
+Your doctor will advise you what to do if you take Acrel Weekly and have any of the problems mentioned above.

 Children and adolescents

-Inform your doctor or pharmacist that you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist that you are using, have recently used, or might use any other medicines.

-Taking Acrel weekly with food and drinks
+Taking Acrel Weekly with food and drinks

 Pregnancy and breastfeeding